mthiesen/DeMoN/README.md

 https://www.printables.com/model/1037033-amiga-action-replay-3-replica-case

+<a name="RelatedProjects"></a>
-#Related Projects.
+## Related Projects.

-REbEL, the author of the DeMoN firmware has an open project (Action Replay 5) that can be found here.
+**REbEL**, the author of the DeMoN firmware has an open project (Action Replay 5) that can be found here.
 This repo contains firmware that can be used in WinUAE as well as DeMoN.
 These will be up-to-date and more stable, including source code.
 His main github page can be found here.

-Na103, who reverse engineered the Action Replay 3, has posted his project here.
+**Na103**, who reverse engineered the Action Replay 3, has posted his project here.
 This repo contains several versions of the Action Replay 3 for different ROM footprints.
 His main github page can be found here.

 DeMoN Case: TODO